CAs play important role in nation-building: Gehlot | Business

 - India

-Gehlot made the remarks in an online address to the inaugural session of the sub-regional conference of the Central India Regional Council of ICAI.

-He said in the pre-budget meeting held recently, the representatives of the State Level Tax Advisory Committee gave many good suggestions.
+He said in a pre-budget meeting held recently, the representatives of the State Level Tax Advisory Committee gave many good suggestions.

-Observing that the role of Chartered Accountants is important in strengthening the economy of the country, Gehlot said it is their responsibility to discharge their positive role honestly for the development of the country and the state.
+Observing that the role of chartered accountants is important in strengthening the economy of the country, the chief minister said it is their responsibility to discharge their positive role honestly for the development of the country and the state.

 They should give the right opinion to the industrial and commercial institutions and the general public about the payment of tax, he added.

-At the same time, they can provide proper information to the entrepreneurs regarding the schemes, policies and programs of the government, Gehlot said, adding that Rajasthan has given many famous chartered accountants to the country.
+At the same time, they can provide proper information to entrepreneurs regarding various schemes, policies and programmes of the government, he said, adding that Rajasthan has given many famous chartered accountants to the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)